PouyaT/flag-games/README.md

 - docker
 - kubectl

-# Run locally
+# Run locally in a docker container
-1. Make sure the files `flag_games/flag_games/.env` and `flag_games/flag_games/local_settings.py` exists
+1. Make sure the files `flag_games/.env`
-   1. These files should exist in the same dir as `settings.py`
+2. Have Docker Desktop open
-2. Run the command `make minikube-deploy`
+3. Run `make docker-build`
-3. Then run`kubectl port-forward services/flag-game-deployment -n django 8080:8000`
+4. Then run`make docker-run`
-4. Go to this url `127.0.0.1:8080`
+5. Go to this url `127.0.0.1:8080`